-In 1883, Canadian Pacific Railroad construction workers discover the Cave and Basin hot springs just outside of the town of Banff.
+In 1883, Canadian Pacific Railroad construction workers discovered the Cave and Basin hot springs just outside of the town of Banff.
 Banff National Park, the first in Canada(!), was created just a few years later to protect the Cave and Basin and Upper hot springs.
 Now, you can visit Cave and Basin National Historic Site and see those original hot springs.

 Where We Ate in Banff

 Ever since she ate there last summer, The Keg has been Ellie’s favorite restaurant.
-It’s a Canadian chain with a few locations around the US but it is infinitely better in Canada where you can get the absolutely delicious Alberta beef.
-There are two locations in Banff – we went to the downtown location and it was delightful.
+It’s a Canadian chain with a few locations around the US, but it is infinitely better in Canada, where you can get the absolutely delicious Alberta beef.
+There are two locations in Banff – we went to the downtown location, and it was delightful.